View all newsletters

 Brooklands by Claude Bosi occupies an envious position on the top of The Peninsula London, which also opened in 2023 to much acclaim.
 With views stretching out across Hyde Park, this Concorde-themed restaurant offers a bird’s eye view over London’s West End.

-On the menu, you’ll find clever nods to British pop cuisine (the coronation chicken, made with liver pate) and relies heavily on the island’s finest produce (monkfish from Devon, lamb from the Lakes).
+On the menu, you’ll find clever nods to British pop cuisine (the coronation chicken, made with liver pate) and a heavy reliance on the island’s finest produce (monkfish from Devon, lamb from the Lakes).
 The seven-course menu, at £195 ($250), leaves little doubt that we’re in two-star territory.

 The restaurant itself is also a sight to behold.
 On the ceiling, a 48-ft, 2,700-pound replica of Concorde hangs above your head.
 On the floor, the carpet shows constellations of the night sky on the day Concorde took its final flight.